Super is there to help you save for retirement, so there are some rules restricting when you can access your super.

 - funeral expenses – for a dependant.

-There are eligibility criteria that need to be met and all applications must be made to the Department of Human Services.
-To find out more about release of super under compassionate grounds, or to apply please visit the Department of Human Services website.
+There are eligibility criteria that need to be met and all applications must be made to the Australian Taxation Office (ATO).
+To find out more about release of super under compassionate grounds, or to apply please visit the ATO website.

 There are two ways you may be able to access your super if you are experiencing severe financial hardship.
 These are known as conditions of release.